scalar/openapi-parser/README.md

 - [x] Written in TypeScript
 - [x] Runs in Node.js and in the browser (without any polyfills or configuration)
-- [x] Tested with thousands of real world examples
+- [x] Tested with hundreds of real world examples
 - [x] Amazing error output
 - [ ] Support for OpenAPI 4.0 👀